Nucleoside triphosphate: Ribonucleotide reductase

 Ribonucleotide reductase (RNR) is the enzyme responsible for converting NTPs to dNTPs.
 Given that dNTPs are used in DNA replication, the activity of RNR is tightly regulated.
-It is important to note that RNR can only process NDPs, so NTPs are first dephosphorylated to NDPs before conversion to dNDPs. dNDPs are then typically re-phosphorylated.
+RNR can only process NDPs, so NTPs are first dephosphorylated to NDPs before conversion to dNDPs. dNDPs are then typically re-phosphorylated.
 RNR has 2 subunits and 3 sites: the catalytic site, activity (A) site, and specificity (S) site.
 The catalytic site is where the NDP to dNDP reaction takes place, the activity site determines whether or not the enzyme is active, and the specificity site determines which reaction takes place in the catalytic site.

 The activity site can bind either ATP or dATP.
 When bound to ATP, RNR is active.
 When ATP or dATP is bound to the S site, RNR will catalyze synthesis of dCDP and dUDP from CDP and UDP. dCDP and dUDP can go on to indirectly make dTTP. dTTP bound to the S site will catalyze synthesis of dGDP from GDP, and binding of dGDP to the S site will promote synthesis of dADP from ADP. dADP is then phosphorylated to give dATP, which can bind to the A site and turn RNR off.